cloudflare/next-on-pages/docs/supported.md

 #### `getStaticPaths`

 In the pages directory, when doing static site generation (SSG), there is a similar scenario as there was with `generateStaticParams`.
-Because of how ISR functions work, you need to tell the page that [it should 404](https://nextjs.org/docs/pages/api-reference/functions/get-static-paths#fallback-false) for non-pregenerated dynamic routes.
+Because of how ISR functions work, you need to tell the page that [it should 404](https://nextjs.org/docs/pages/api-reference/functions/get-static-paths#fallback-false) for non-prerendered dynamic routes.
 This is done by setting `fallback: false` in `getStaticPaths`.

 ```diff
 export async function getStaticPaths() {